claucece/chalamet/README.md

 An implementation of the Chalamet Private Information Retrieval scheme.

 We introduce **ChalametPIR**: a single-server Private Information Retrieval (PIR) scheme supporting fast, low-bandwidth keyword queries, with a conceptually very simple design.
-In particular, we develop a generic framework for converting from PIR schemes for flat arrays (based on the Learning With Errors problem) into keyword PIR, by representing a key-value map using any data storage filter.
-In particular, we make use of recently developed Binary Fuse Filters to achieve a keyword PIR scheme with minimal blow-up (bounded by a factor of ≤ 1.08) compared with state-of-the-art index-based schemes.
-We implement ChalametPIR in Rust, and show that it achieves runtimes and financial costs that are factors of between 6×-11× and 3.75×-11.4× more efficient, respectively, for varying database configurations.
-Bandwidth costs are either reduced or competitive depending on the configuration.
-While our focus is clearly on PIR, we believe that our application of Binary Fuse Filters may have independent value for other systems and cryptographic primitives.
+In particular, we develop a generic framework for converting PIR schemes for index queries over flat arrays (based on the Learning With Errors problem) into keyword PIR.
+This involves representing a key-value map using any probabilistic filter that permits reconstruction of elements from inclusion queries (e.g. Cuckoo filters).
+In particular, we make use of recently developed Binary Fuse filters to construct ChalametPIR, with minimal efficiency blow-up compared with state-of-the-art index-based schemes (all costs bounded by a factor of ≤ 1.08).
+Furthermore, we show that ChalametPIR achieves runtimes and financial costs that are factors of between 6×-11× and
+3.75×-11.4× more efficient, respectively, than state-of-the-art keyword PIR approaches, for varying database configurations.
+Bandwidth costs are additionally reduced or remain competitive, depending on the configuration.
+Finally, we believe that our application of Binary Fuse filters in the cryptography setting may bring immediate independent value towards developing efficient variants of other related primitives that benefit from using such filters.

 *Warning*: This code is a research prototype.
 Do not use it in production.